Note: Please do not post ads in the timeshare forums. If you want to add a timeshare posting, go here.

 Has anyone encountered this situation with their timeshare company?
 Do you know if this is an OK action?

-I claim no first hand knowledge about ANY Hawaii timeshares, but keep in mind that if the account of an owner is currently "in arrears", a resort can very likely (and entirely lawfully) deny occupancy (and / or reservations) to that owner until those unpaid debts are satisfied.
-Further, until and unless that debt is satisfied, I am inclined to believe that a resort would be on lawful grounds to rent out individual days / nights within weeks that may be already owned, but which are owned by someone whose fees are currently in arrears.
-I have no idea if that is what is going at the (unidentified and unspecified) timeshare to which you make reference, but it is a viable theory and a very real possibility, no?
+I claim no first hand knowledge about Hawaii timeshares, but keep in mind that if the account of an owner is currently "in arrears", a resort can lawfully) deny occupancy (and / or reservations) to an owner until those unpaid debts are satisfied.
+Further, until and unless that debt is satisfied, a resort would be on lawful grounds renting out individual days / nights within weeks that may be already owned, but which are owned by someone whose account is currently in arrears.
+I have no idea if that is what is actually happening at the (unidentified and unspecified) timeshare to which you refer.

-Also, there may still be developer-owned (i.e., not yet sold) weeks at the property in question.
-If so, the developer can do whatever they please with those developer-owned weeks (or individual days within those weeks) -- at least until the weeks actually get sold.
+Also, there may still be developer (or HOA) owned weeks at a timeshare property.
+If so, the developer (or HOA) can do whatever they please with such weeks (or with individual days within those weeks) -- until the weeks actually get sold.